google-gemini/cookbook/examples/portkey/README.md

 }
 ```

-This configuration attempts to retry the Geimin's request up to 3 times if a timeout or rate limit error occurs.
+This configuration attempts to retry the Geimini's request up to 3 times if a timeout or rate limit error occurs.
 If all retries fail, it will fallback to OpenAI's GPT-3.5 Turbo, and if that fails, to Anthropic's Claude 3.5.

 ### 4. Conditional Routing